cyanbun96/sdlwinquake/README.md

 -Changed audio rate to 11025 for more muffled WinQuake sound

+-Non-square pixels for 320x200 and 640x400 modes

+---Can be forced on other modes with -stretchpixels

 -General feature parity with the original WinQuake

 ---"Use Mouse" option in windowed mode (also _windowed_mouse cvar)